rsogllc/GNT/en/mining.md

 warnings:

 ![Warning icon](/img/icon_warning.svg)
-**Warning:** mining requires an investment of time and money with no guarantee of return.
+**You Could Lose Your Money:** mining requires an investment of time and money with no guarantee of return.
 Never invest more money into bitcoins or mining equipment than you can afford to lose.

 ![Warning icon](/img/icon_warning.svg)
-**Scam Warning:** many scams surround Bitcoin mining.
+**Watch Out For Scams:** many scams surround Bitcoin mining.
 Several common scams are [described in this guide][section scams], but you should also remain on guard against new or uncommon scams.